HQTS Quality Control

 What is Quality Control?

-Generally, these are quality standards that are related to quality assurance and quality compliance.
+In general, these are the quality benchmarks that are related to quality assurance and quality compliance.

-• Quality Assurance Definition: Ensure that the products or services meet specifications and requirements.
+• Quality assurance definition: Quality assurance is the process of verifying that products or services meet specific specifications and requirements.

-Companies use a set of activities to assess whether or not the product is fit for its purpose and defined standards.
+Companies use a set of processes to assess whether or not a product is fit for its purpose and quality standards.
 These activities often include quality inspections (more on this later).

-It’s important to note that quality control procedures may differ depending on the product or industry that it applies.
-If you want to learn more about a particular product or industry, go to the following articles below:
+It’s important to note that quality control procedures may differ depending on the product or industry that they refer to.
+If you want to learn more about a particular product or industry, take a look at the following articles below:

 What Is Quality Inspection?